Department of Housing Services

 Washington County is committed to preventing and ending homelessness.
 The Homeless Services Division partners with community-based organizations, affordable housing owners and independent landlords to provide housing assistance and supportive service programs such as shelters that help families and individuals achieve housing stability.
 The division provides evidence based, trauma informed, and culturally responsive programs designed to advance equity while ending homelessness.
-For more information click here.

 Since 2018 when voters approved the Regional Affordable Housing Bond measure, providing $192.2 million to Washington County for affordable housing development, the department has been hard at work implementing various projects throughout the County for its community members.
-More on the measure and the County's projects can be found here.

 Housing Authority of Washington County